Titanic-minds-group-14/Kaggle-challenge-group-14/README.md

 ##  Data Cleaning

-Handling Missing Values:
+1.Handling Missing Values:

 Median imputation for Age based on passenger group

 Zero-spending inference to populate CryoSleep

-Mode or most frequent values for categorical variables
+2.Mode or most frequent values for categorical variables

-Cabin Feature Engineering:
+3.Cabin Feature Engineering:

 Split the Cabin into Cabin_Deck, Cabin_Number, and Cabin_Side for better interpretability

-Additional Engineered Features:
+4.Additional Engineered Features:

 Total_Spending: Combined cost of all onboard services